previous arrow

 Level 1 (Science) & Level 2 (Mathematics)

-In this level, each student will receive an answer sheet containing 60 questions.
-The questions, which will include both multiple-choice and subjective formats, will be displayed electronically at the front of the hall.
-Each question will appear for 45 to 60 seconds, depending on its difficulty level, before transitioning to the next one.
-Students must promptly record their answers on the answer sheet before the subsequent question is presented..
+In these levels, each group will be provided with an answer sheet containing 60 questions in a mix of multiple-choice and subjective formats.
+The questions will be displayed electronically at the front of the hall, with each one remaining visible for 45 to 60 seconds, depending on its difficulty.
+Students must record their answers promptly on the answer sheet before the next question is displayed.

-Each question will be displayed for a brief 2-second glimpse before the session concludes.
-After all answer sheets are collected by the Secretariat for marking, the coordinator will reveal the answers during the Answer Reveal session.
+At the end of the session, each question will be briefly flashed for a 2-second review before concluding.
+Once the answer sheets are collected by the Secretariat for marking, the coordinator will host an Answer Reveal session to disclose the correct answers.

-The winner in this category will be determined based on the highest number of correct answers.
+The winner for this category will be the group with the highest number of correct responses.

 Level 3 (The Reverse Engineering STEM Challenge)

-In this level, students will participate in groups of up to four, based on registration.
+At this level, students will work in groups of up to four, as per their registration.
 Each group will receive a MYSTERY product, a Purchase Requisition Form (PR Form), paper, and a pencil.
-Students will be tasked with discussing and reverse engineering the product to develop a new prototype product with enhanced features, all while maintaining the original purpose of the product.
+The task involves collaboratively reverse-engineering the given product to design and develop a new prototype with improved features while retaining the original purpose of the product.

-Once the students have completed the task, they must submit the newly reverse-engineered prototype, the User Manual, and the PR Form to the Checkpoint Area.
-The officer at the Checkpoint Area will record the exact time the device is delivered.
+Upon completion, groups are required to submit their reverse-engineered prototype, the User Manual, and the PR Form to the Checkpoint Area.
+The officer at the checkpoint will record the exact submission time.

-This preliminary STEM level precedes Level 4.
-The records of the fastest completion time and the cost of the device will be used to determine the winners for the next level activity..
+This preliminary STEM activity serves as a precursor to Level 4.
+Both the completion time and the "cost" of the prototype will be considered when determining the winners for the next level.

 Level 4 (The Startup Pioneer Pitching Challenge)

-Each group will be randomly called to the stage to present their reverse-engineered prototype developed in Level 3.
-Judging criteria include:
+Each group will be randomly called to the stage to present their prototype.
+The evaluation will be based on the following criteria:

-• Prototype Functionality: How well does the prototype work?
+• Prototype Functionality: How effectively does the prototype operate?

-• Improvements/Upgrades: What enhancements have been made to the original prototype?
+• Improvements/Upgrades: What enhancements or innovations have been made compared to the original design?

-• User Manual: The clarity and usefulness of the user manual.
+• User Manual: The clarity, detail, and utility of the manual provided.

-• Business Plan (optional): The feasibility and creativity of any business plan presented.
+• Business Plan: The creativity and feasibility of any proposed business plan accompanying the prototype.

-• Scientific Principles: The scientific concepts and principles applied in the prototype.
+• Scientific Principles: The application of scientific concepts and principles in the prototype’s design and operation.

-The students with the highest efficiency, multiple upgrades, a well-crafted User Manual, and a clear, well-pitched explanation of the scientific principles will win.
+Groups that demonstrate the highest efficiency, significant upgrades, a well-structured User Manual, and a compelling explanation of the scientific principles behind their prototype will emerge as winners.

 What is a SEASO?